staqio/StaqWallet/README.md

 ### Usage

-To start the wallet flow, import the StaqWallet framework and utilize the `StaqWallet` class it provides.
+To start the wallet flow, import the StaqWallet framework and utilize the `StaqWalletManager` class it provides.
 This class enables users to initiate the wallet process after setting up the necessary configuration.

 #### StaqWalletConfig